 More Than Life Itself

-Sam Dalton is teetering on the edge of despair when a chance encounter with the Preacher gives him the opportunity he has been searching for, the chance to bring his precious daughter back from the very brink of death, if only he is strong enough to go through with what needs to be done.
+Sam is teetering on the edge of despair when an encounter with an empty-eyed vagrant named the Preacher gives him the opportunity he has been searching for, the chance to bring his precious daughter back from the very brink of death.
+Sam doesn’t know who the Preacher is, or if he is even human, but Sam doesn’t care.
+All he can see is the proverbial light at the end of the tunnel.
+If he is strong enough to do what needs to be done.

-How far would you go to save the life of someone you love?
+How far would you go to save someone you love?

 “A filler free and nicely old fashioned tale” – SFX Magazine